-This Psalm is titled, To the Chief Musician.
+This psalm is titled To the Chief Musician.
 On a stringed instrument.
 A Psalm of David.
-David was often in trouble; we don’t know the life circumstances which prompted this Psalm.
+David was often in trouble; we don’t know the life circumstances which prompted this psalm.
 It does seem to come after he came to the throne.
-Because of a reference to the end of the earth some have thought it comes from the time of Absalom’s rebellion or on his military campaign near the Euphrates (2 Samuel 8:3-4).
-Those are possible, but by no means certain settings for this Psalm.
+Because of a reference to the end of the earth, some have thought it comes from the time of Absalom’s rebellion or on his military campaign near the Euphrates (2 Samuel 8:3-4).
+Those are possible, but by no means certain settings for this psalm.

 On a stringed instrument: “The word Neginah (the singular of Neginoth) may be understood to be synonymous with the kinnor or harp: that is to say, the instrument of eight strings, probably played with a bow or plectrum.”
-(John Jebb, cited in Spurgeon)
+(John Jebb, cited in Charles Spurgeon)

 A. The prayer.

 1. (1-2) Crying out for rescue when overwhelmed.

 From the end of the earth I will cry to You,